gjhltn/roxie/README.md

 Roxie is a bibliography and citation formatter for the wretched, misconceived, benighted poison that is the Chicago notes and bibliography citation style.

 Status: Hey, I just started.
-This is jnder development and does'nt do anything useful yet.
+This is jnder development and doesn't do anything useful yet.
+Also, it's a quick hack.
+I need it in ten days' time 😬 so code quality?
+Not my main priority here.

 ## Internal data structures